Skip to main content

 What is SciFinder?

-SciFinder allows you to explore the CAS databases containing literature from many scientific disciplines including biomedical sciences, chemistry, engineering, materials science, agricultural science, and more.
+SciFinder lets you explore CAS databases containing literature from many scientific disciplines, including biomedical sciences, chemistry, engineering, materials science, agricultural science, and more.
 Individual SciFinder accounts are required to use this database on or off campus.
-You will need to click here to register.
+To create an account, register for SciFinder here.

 read more